 Employees shall be required to wear safety tip work boots meeting the ASTM F2413-05 standard during all working hours.
-Employees shall receive a check in the amount of two hundred and fifty dollars (\$250) by March 1st of each year to purchase work boots.
+Employees shall receive a check in the amount of Two Hundred Fifty Dollars and Zero Cents (\$250.00) by March 1st of each year to purchase work boots.